How Can I help?

-We need volunteers with experience in physiotherapy and other volunteers to assist in caregiving duties of all kinds (work one-on-one with children who have disabilities, help to move the handicapped children from one place to another…).
-Children vary in their disabilities from autism, blindness, Down ’s Syndrome, neurological weaknesses, paralysis, etc…
+Specifically, we look for volunteers with experience in physiotherapy in caring for our students.
+These volunteers typically work one-on-one with children who have disabilities, help to move the handicapped children from one place to another, etc. The types of disabilities our children have vary.
+Some common disabilities include autism, blindness, Down ’s Syndrome, neurological weaknesses, and paralysis.

-Volunteers must be trained medical professionals (e.g. doctor, pharmacist, nurse, emergency medical technician, etc.) or students of medicine or another health care field.
+Volunteers must be trained medical professionals (e.g. doctor, pharmacist, nurse, emergency medical technician, etc.) or be currently studying some type of health-related field.
 A certification is required as proof of practice.

-Volunteering at Community Centers, Street Children Programs, and the Nursery.
+Volunteering in Community Centers, Street Children Programs, and Nurseries.

-Volunteers who are able to teach any kind of languages, mathematics, cultural/recreational activities such as yoga, arts, painting, chess, music, dancing, and sports, and to assist them in doing their homework.
-All volunteers are free to bring in their contribution based on their skills and aptitudes.
+This placement is designed for volunteers who are able to teach any kind of language, mathematics, or cultural/recreational activity.
+Activities might include themes such as: yoga, arts, painting, chess, music, dancing, and sports.
+Additionally, volunteers assist students in completing their homework.
+All volunteers are encouraged to introduce activities that best utilize their unique skillset and passions.

 It is important to note that volunteers should possess at least a basic command of Spanish prior to arrival as most volunteer settings do not have workers with a background in other languages.